Example choice

+Example

-For example, when teaching the joint probability of two independent events, teachers often explain the abstract procedure (p1 * p2) first and illustrate this procedure with an example (e.g., throwing a die twice).
+When teaching the joint probability of two independent events, teachers often explain the abstract procedure (p1 * p2) first and illustrate this procedure with an example (e.g., throwing a die twice).
 In example choice, by contrast, teachers first collect or construct examples from topics that are of potential interest to high school students, such as contracting hereditary diseases, contraception, or winning in a two-step lottery to meet one's favorite artist.
 After the students selected the example that interests them most, they are given a problem related to the chosen example that they have to try to solve.
 After the solution attempt, the principle behind the joint probability of two independent events will be explained, using the chosen example.
-Teachers may then use the other examples in order to deepen the understanding of joint probabilities, for example by using worked examples.
+Teachers may then use the other examples in order to deepen the understanding of joint probabilities, such as through the use of worked examples.

+Outcomes

 A study observed that example choice increased interest in learning an abstract principle, and participants in the study invested more time to learn.
 In other words, students are the producers of learning.